devstackweb3/mina/readme.md

 git remote set-url origin https://PERSONAL_ACCESS_TOKEN@github.com/username/reponame.git
 ```

 Taking a step back from the configuration of the local repository, I noticed that default configuration of project has started with the name of MinaNF dedicated to Github repo name.
 A name by default accessible in next.config.js and pages/reactCOIServiceWorker.tsx, for any possible changes.
-Starts to try with this name.
 In fact the project was created under a new repo named MinaNF.git.
-As understood from the following error :

 #### Issue 0.1 | fatal refusing to merge unrelated histories
 Following an attempt to pull a request from the current remote main branch stated inside the "https://github.com/devstackweb3/mina-protocol" through the remote add origin, this error occurs when [2 totally different git projects](https://www.educative.io/answers/the-fatal-refusing-to-merge-unrelated-histories-git-error) try to be merged together.